ingadanek/Cancer-Prediction/README.md

 ## Model performance
 The accuracy score for SVM and Logistic Regression is around 99% and 96% respectively.
-`SVM` model performs better in this case.
+`SVM` performed better as is well suited for classification of small/medium sized datasets.
 There is always a room for improvement.
 One could use Hyperparameter Tuning in order to further optimize the model.